Harish-Research-Lab/.github/README.md

 # .github
-This is the repository for Growing Matter Lab in the School of Engineering at the University of Manchester.
+This is the repository for Harish Lab in the Department of Mechanical and Aerospace Engineering at the University of Manchester.